Skip to main contentSkip to search

 The Ontario Autism Coalition demands the $186M budget increase go directly to core clinical services.
 Spencer Carroll calls for independent audit authority over how public funds are spent.

-• Total OAP budget rose to $965M — but only 44.5% of the prior budget reached direct therapy
+• Total OAP budget rose to $965M, but ETWO's spending analysis found only 44.5% of a prior year's spending reached core clinical services

 Show all 4 factsShow fewer facts